-I used our mom’s marinara sauce, which I had on hand.
-But you can use your favorite store bought sauce if you prefer.
+For our recipe, we prefer our mom’s marinara sauce, which I had on hand.
+But you can use your favorite store-bought sauce if you prefer.

 *Follow along with our Step-by-Step directions, or jump down to the bottom for our full recipe card.

-3. Preheat oven to 400 degrees.
+3. Preheat the oven to 400 degrees F (204C).

-5. Take half of rice mixture and cover the bottom of the dish and pressing down to form a layer.
-Add the entire meat and peas mixture to cover the rice.
+5. Take half of the rice mixture and cover the bottom of the dish and press down to form a layer.
+Then add the entire meat and peas mixture to cover the rice.